Introduction: What is Ionic Bonding?

 Chemical Process to Form Ionic Bonds:

-A reduction-oxidation reaction occurs between electropositive (typically metal) and electronegative (typically nonmetal) atoms.
+A reduction-oxidation reaction occurs between electropositive (typically a metal) and electronegative (typically a nonmetal) atoms.

-The ratio of electropositive to electronegative atoms per formula unit depends on how much electrons they need to gain/lose in order to form a stable ion.
+The ratio of cations to anions per formula unit depends on how much electrons they need to gain/lose in order to form a stable ion.
 The net charge for a formula unit must be zero.

 Properties of Ionic Bonds/Compounds